CaliKane/ScriptObservatory/README.md

 flash objects and iframes.

-The long-term goal of the [website](https://www.scriptobservatory.org) is for it to be a place where anyone can view and analyze the record of what snippets of code people have been sent while browsing the web.
+The long-term goal of the [website](https://www.scriptobservatory.org) is for it to be a place where anyone can analyze the record of what snippets of code people have been sent while on the internet.
 The long-term goal for the
 [Chrome extension](https://github.com/andy11/ScriptObservatory#usage)
-is to crowdsource the data collection and to act like a traditional script-blocker but also be **_content-aware_**, letting you have finer control over what runs on your computer.
+is to crowdsource the data collection and to (optionally) act as a **_content-aware_** script blocker, letting you have finer control over what runs on your computer.